BeastCodZ/WinKey/README.md

 ## Disclaimer

 *WinKey is a personal project and comes as-is.
-Don’t trust it blindly with your crown jewels.*
+Don’t trust it blindly with your crown jewels. — I’m not your IT department.*

 ---

-> **Secure your digital life with style — use WinKey.**
+> **Lock down your accounts with taste.
+Use WinKey.**